Wedding of Queen Victoria and Prince Albert: Wedding dress

 The lace was designed by William Dyce, head of the then Government School of Design (later known as the Royal College of Art), and mounted on a white satin dress made by Mary Bettans.

-The plain, cream-coloured satin wedding dress was made from fabric woven in Spitalfields, east London, and trimmed with a deep flounce and trimmings of lace hand-made in Honiton and Beer, in Devon.
+The plain white satin wedding dress was woven in Spitalfields, east London, and trimmed with a deep flounce and trimmings of lace hand-made in Honiton and Beer, in Devon.
 This demonstrated support for English industry, particularly the cottage industry for lace.
-The handmade lace motifs were appliquéd onto cotton machine-made net.
-Orange flower blossoms, a symbol of fertility, also trimmed the dress and made up Victoria's wreath, which she wore instead of a tiara over her veil.
-The veil, which matched the flounce of the dress, was four yards in length and 0.75 yards wide.
-Her jewellery consisted of diamond earrings and necklace, and a sapphire brooch given to her by Albert.
+The handmade lace motifs were appliquéd onto machine-made cotton net.
+Orange blossoms, a symbol of fertility, also trimmed the dress and made up Victoria's wreath, which she wore instead of a tiara over her veil.
+The veil, which matched the flounce of the dress, was 4 yard in length and 0.75 yard wide.
+Her jewellery consisted of a Turkish diamond necklace and earrings (presented to her by Sultan Mahmud II of Turkey in 1838), and a sapphire brooch given to her by Albert on the eve of the wedding.
 The slippers she wore matched the white colour of the dress.
 The train of the dress, carried by her bridesmaids, measured 18 ft long.

 Queen Victoria described her choice of dress in her journal thus: "I wore a white satin dress, with a deep flounce of Honiton lace, an imitation of an old design.
 My jewels were my Turkish diamond necklace & earrings & dear Albert's beautiful sapphire brooch."